Book

 Rattlesnakes in Big Bear

 As winter gives way to spring and the warm summer months, rattlesnakes make their way out of hibernation in Big Bear.
-Understand that rattlesnakes - like black bears - are not naturally aggressive and don't seek out humans to attack.
+Understand that rattlesnakes - like black bears - are not naturally aggressive and don't seek humans to attack.
 Most snake bites occur when the snake is handled, threatened, or stepped on.
 Rattlers like to hide out under logs and rocks, so be aware of your surroundings when stepping over these obstacles.

 Safety Tips for Snake Sightings